How a modular design pattern library saved Jio's designers 52% of their time weekly

 / Next steps

-2. Finalise user stories & configs of all patterns with respective track PM’s
+2. Finalise user stories and configurations with respective track PMs.

-3. Collaboration with Dev team for storybook and pattern release.
+3. Collaborate with engineering for Storybook integration and pattern release

-4. Implementation of GA and UX analytics tools for all products.
+4. Implement GA and UX analytics across all products.

 / Conclusion